hendrtd/engr-1110/docs/modules/m00/assign/zybook-assign.md

 # zyBook Activity: Spreadsheets

-Data informs and drives both advancement and just everyday work in modern computing and engineering. **Spreadsheets** are one of the most ubiquitous and useful tools for recording, managing, exploring, and learning from data.
+Data informs and drives both the advancement and everyday work in modern computing and engineering. **Spreadsheets** are one of the most ubiquitous and useful tools for recording, managing, exploring, and learning from data.
 There are several popular spreadsheet tools, like Microsoft Excel, Google Sheets,